yzhao062/anomaly-detection-resources/README.rst

 #.
 Open-source Libraries & Demo Codes
 #. **Paper Downloader (under development)**: a Python script to download open access papers listed in this repository.

-**I would continue adding more items to the repository**.
+**More items will be added to the repository**.
-Please feel free to suggest some critical materials by opening an issue report, submitting a pull request, or dropping me an email @ (yuezhao@cs.toronto.edu).
+Please feel free to add other key resources by opening an issue report, submitting a pull request, or dropping me an email @ (yuezhao@cs.toronto.edu).
 Enjoy reading!

 ----